kostinivan/gk_elementary_git/part1_git_overview.md

 ### merge
 `git merge <name>` - will merge branch *name* into current branch.
-*while merging you could face different situations depend on changes you made to every branch*
+*while merging you could face different situations depend on changes you made to every branch* branches can be fast-forwarded, automerged, and have conflicts so you have to resolve it manually.
 1) fast-forward. will be implement automatically if source and current branch have same root-commit and current branch has no new commits.

 so there is no rows that changed in both branches